joshbirk/onestarter/README.md

 A jQuery plugin for easily making HTML appear in the style of Salesforce1.
 This ReadMe offers a quick start, you can also browse the `examples` directory for examples of using it in Visualforce, and the `staticresources` directory provides the necessary files to run (including TouchSwipe, etc).

+*Update*: The Proxima fonts have been removed at the request of the authors due to licensing conflicts.
+I'll be trying to figure out how to properly point OneStarter to the SF hosted ones while in Visualforce.
+You can purchase Proxima Nova [here](https://www.fontspring.com/fonts/mark-simonson-studio/proxima-nova-soft).

 OneStarter utilizes CSS from the Salesforce1 style guide here: